mila-iqia/blocks/docs/tutorial.rst

 >>> data_stream = DataStream(mnist, iteration_scheme=SequentialScheme(
 ...     num_examples=mnist.num_examples, batch_size=256))

-Regarding the training algorithm, we will use straightforward SGD with a fixed learning rate.
+The training algorithm we will use is straightforward SGD with a fixed learning rate.

 >>> from blocks.algorithms import GradientDescent, Scale